Open topic with navigation

 To chain to a command file, precede the command filename with an “at” sign (@) as follows:

 When stopping to a program or command file, arguments cannot be passed.
 Use the EXEC subroutine instead.

-The STOP statement is not allowed on devices or in portable class library projects.
+The STOP statement is not allowed with Universal Windows Platform (UWP) or in portable class library projects.

 To chain to a DCL command on OpenVMS, precede the command with a dollar sign ($) as follows: